sylvernbrown/osticket-prereqs/README.md

 </p>

 <p>
-8) Navigate to <strong>Internet Information Services (IIS)</strong>and open the application as an administrator.
-Then, navigate to <strong>PHP Manager</strong> and navigate to the PHP folder from <strong>Step 5</strong>.
-Within this folder, select <strong>"php-cgi.exe"</strong>.<br />
+9) Navigate to <strong>Internet Information Services (IIS)</strong>and open the application as an administrator.
+Then, navigate to <strong>PHP Manager > Register New PHP Version</strong> and navigate to <strong>C:PHP</strong>.
+Select <strong>"php-cgi.exe"</strong>.
+The executable path is shown below.<br />
   <br />
   <img src="https://i.imgur.com/b63ehHN.png" height="40%" width="60%" alt="Disk Sanitization Steps"/>
   <br />
   <br />
   <br />
-9) Reload IIS by right-clicking on the "windows-vm" header on the left hand sidebar under "connections" selecting stop, waiting briefly, and then selecting start.<br />
+10) Reload IIS by right-clicking on the "windows-vm" header on the left hand sidebar under "connections" selecting stop, waiting briefly, and then selecting start.<br />
   <br />
   <img src="https://i.imgur.com/BCi54zK.png" height="40%" width="60%" alt="Disk Sanitization Steps"/>
   <br />
   <br />
   <br />
-10) Navigate to the loopback address 127.0.0.1 to confirm that the previous steps worked, if they have been executed effectively your web browser should display an image similar to the image shown below.<br />
+11) Navigate to the loopback address 127.0.0.1 to confirm that the previous steps worked, if they have been executed effectively your web browser should display an image similar to the image shown below.<br />
   <br />
   <img src="https://i.imgur.com/gIVhcdI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/><br />
   <br />
-  <Strong><i>Note: If by this step your web-browser isn't showing this image, go back to PHP Manager and ensure the PHP directory is correct as stated in Step 8.</i></Strong>
+  <Strong><i>Note: If by this step your web-browser isn't showing this image, go back to PHP Manager and ensure the PHP path is correct.</i></Strong>
 </p>
   <br />
   <br />
   <br />

 <p>
-11) Now, we are going to install osTicket in place of this website we created, to do this we will navigate to the prerequisite file.
-Within the prerequisite file, unzip the "osTicket-Installation-Files" folder.<br />
+12) Now, we are going to install osTicket in place of this website we created, to do this we will navigate to the prerequisite file.
+Within the prerequisite file, unzip the <strong>"osTicket-Installation-Files"</strong> folder.<br />
   <br />
   <img src="https://i.imgur.com/OpQj8Zy.png" height="80%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
   <br />
   <br />
   <br />
-12) Extract this zip folder into a folder of your choice, but copy the "upload" folder into the directory <strong>(c:\inetpub\wwwroot)</strong>.
+13) Extract this zip folder into a folder of your choice, but copy the <Strong>"upload"</Strong> folder into the directory <strong>(c:\inetpub\wwwroot)</strong>.
 Rename the <strong>"upload"</strong> folder <strong>"osTicket"</strong>.<br/>
   <br />
 <img src="https://i.imgur.com/4wpBeln.png" height="60%" width="80%" alt="Disk Sanitization Steps"/>
 </p>